vdaas/vald/docs/overview/component/gateway.md

 Vald Gateway has two kinds of components:

 1. Vald LB Gateway
-   - The main component for Vald cluster and connecting to Kubernetes Ingress.
+   - The main component of the Vald cluster and connecting to Kubernetes Ingress.
 2. Vald Filter Gateway
    - Bypass between Vald LB Gateway and user-defined Ingress filter or Egress filter components
-   - Vald LB Gateway passes to the requests at the right time.
+   - Vald LB Gateway passes the requests to Vald Filter Gateway when they need the filter processes.

 <!-- TODO: insert image of vald lb gateway and vald filter gateway -->